 }

-And now, if we navigate to our example page, it will appear similar to the following:
+And now, if we navigate to our example page, it will resemble the following:

-If you don't see any events populated on the calendar, make sure the dates are correct, and your server timezone is set correctly.
-You can change the timezone with the below code.
+If no events are populated on the calendar, ensure the dates are correct and your server timezone is set correctly.
+You can change the timezone using the code below.

 date_default_timezone_set('America/Los_Angeles');

-The full list of supported timezones are available here.
+You can also change this setting directly in the php.ini file.
+The full list of supported timezones are available on the PHP site.

 Conclusion